-These tire sensory systems will be utilized to detect tire anomolies/defincincies which may result in a violation or issue on the roadways such as a blow out.
-By utilizing this equiment inspectors will be able to take unsafe vehicles off the roadway prior to an incident occurring.
+These tire sensory systems will be utilized to detect tire anomalies/deficiencies which may result in a violation or issue on the roadways such as a blowout.
+By utilizing this equipment inspectors will be able to take unsafe vehicles off the roadway prior to an incident occurring.
 INDOT currently has one of these systems operational at our West Harrison scale facility and they are currently working on the Fort Wayne weigh station.
-Indiana will utilize these funds to add three more of these tire sensory systems.
+Indiana will utilize these funds to add three more of these tire sensory systems. this will ensure every weigh station in the State of Indiana is equipped with one of these devices.